eddie-knight/RpgDB/README.md

 `public abstract class Database : MonoBehaviour`

 This MonoBehaviour is the base class for the components that are built by `RpgDB.GameDatabase`, and provides all common functionality for parsing the JSON data.

+The following section of notes is intended to support case-by-case customization of RpgDB.

+When using RpgDB for alternate datasources, most of the work will be done in the `Constructors`, and the requirements should be intuitive: change the constructor class fields and methods to match the data you're providing.

+However, there may some situations where your solution will require cautiously modifying the `RpgDB.Database` constructor.
+Hopefully these notes you in that process:

 - **RpgDB.Database.JsonHome**